isb-cgc/readthedocs/docs/source/sections/controlledAccessVCF.rst

 Accessing Controlled Data
 ============
 ISB-CGC Bigquery interface contains tables which hold senstivie information about patients.
 These type of files are known as controlled access files.
-To obtain access to our controlled data please follow the steps in the our `Accessing Controlled Data <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/Gaining-Access-To-Controlled-Access-Data.html>`_ page to obtain permission.
+To obtain access to our controlled data please follow the steps in our `Accessing Controlled Data <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/Gaining-Access-To-Controlled-Access-Data.html>`_ page to obtain permission.